yesodweb/serversession/README.md

 This repo contains many packages that together implement traditional server-side sessions.
 Users who don't have a session yet are assigned a random 144-bit session ID that is the key on a storage backend.
-All session data is saved on the storage backend.
+All session data is saved on a storage backend.
+Includes 110+ unit and property tests.

 The `serversession` package
 ([![Hackage](https://img.shields.io/hackage/v/serversession.svg)](https://hackage.haskell.org/package/serversession))